fact-project/photon_stream/README.md

 ![img](example/fact_sipm_template_pulses.png)
 The template pulse from our standard simulation configuration starts instantly at zero.
 The template from our performance paper starts slowly which conflicts with the single pulse extractor implementation of ```pass4```.
 The pulse template of our performance paper was not evaluated yet for the single pulse extractor.
 We recommand to investigate which of those templates is suited best for a future single pulse extractor.

+### Accelerating DBSCAN air-shower photon classification
+This is independent of ```pass4``` but a general future wish.
+The air-shower photon classification using density clustering in the photon-stream turned out to be highly successful.
+We currently use the DBSCAN implementation of [sklearn](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html).
+This general implementation works great on our point-cloud photon-stream representation but has become the bottleneck with 50 events/s on a single thread.
+It might be beneficial to implement a non-general DBSCAN which exploits the previouly available knowledge of the FACT imagesensor geometry.
+This might accelerate the creation of the distance matrix between points internally created by DBSCAN.
+We already started a [first investigation](https://github.com/fact-project/photon_stream/tree/accelerate_dbscan).